fat/stache/README.md

 how to actually use it
 ----------------------

-render your views like usual using res.render:
+render your views with res.render...

     app.get('/', function (req, res) {
       res.render("index", {